 Experts in Healthy Hormones and Aging Well

-As they grow older, men suffer from a variety of physical conditions as well as women, things like erectile dysfunction and prostatitis usually come into play, CLICK HERE to learn more about prostatitis.
-Andropause, or male menopause, is also common and relates to the slow, but steady. decrease in the production of the hormone testosterone.
+As they grow older, men suffer from a variety of physical conditions such as andropause, or male menopause, which relates to the slow, but steady. decrease in the production of the hormone testosterone.
 It typically beginning in the early 40’s but we have helped men who were in their 20’s and 30’s with low testosterone levels.

 Here are some of the common symptoms associated with andropause:

 - Decreased energy and loss of your “get up and go”

 - Aches, pains and stiffness